The Tradition of Traditions

 As I leafed through the stack of traditions people sent me.
 I noticed that several centered on food.
 On Christmas Eve, Laura’s mom makes oyster stew while LeeAnn’s family has a traditional Spanish dinner with ham, red beans, Spanish rice with pigeon peas and pasteles.
 For my family it was meatballs at the Christmas parties.
 My mom had the best meatballs at our December first party and when I met Char I found some that were even better.
 Her family, like many others I have discovered, holds a huge Christmas Eve party and her dad always made homemade Swedish meatballs that were a food group themselves.
 When he passed away, Char was put in charge of making them because she had always helped him.
 For some reason, though, they didn’t come out just right.
 A couple months later while discussing her dad’s cooking habits we figured out why.
 Her dad always had a Busch beer in his hand and some of it always went into the food.
 It was the missing ingredient.

 Char’s father, Rich, was all about Christmas Eve.
-That night was celebrated with family, food and friends and, when his grandkids started coming, Rich just went all out to make it special for them.
+That night was celebrated with family, food and friends and, when his grandkids started arriving, Rich just went all out to make it special for them.
 He would rig a bright red light way up in the trees and have it blinking so the little ones would think it was Rudolf.
 Then while their attention was on the light, he would sneak out back and toss pebbles up on the roof and jingle a string of bells announcing Santa’s arrival.
 When the kids were about to explode with excitement, he would come in the front door carrying a giant burlap sack stuffed with presents.
 “Look what I found by the door.”
 His face didn’t have enough room for his smile as his grandchildren swarmed him shouting that they had heard Santa and saw Rudolf.
 Rich brought abundance of Christmas cheer with that tradition.

 And the traditions keep coming.
 Amanda’s family throws carrots on the roof for Santa’s reindeer while Michelle’s sings Christmas carols, closing with “O Holy Night”.
 Some read “Twas the Night before Christmas” while others read the Christmas story from the Bible.
 Growing up my family would go to a friend’s open house Christmas Eve and then drive around looking at Christmas lights before attending Midnight Mass.
 It was the longest church service ever in this child’s mind.
 Then, we would go home and rush to bed after putting out cookies and milk for Santa.
 Every red antenna light we saw just had to be Rudolf’s nose.